Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ## Sync identifiers<a id="syncIdentifiersTitle"></a>

 The `syncIdentifier()` and `syncIdentifiers()` APIs update the specified customer IDs with the Adobe Experience Cloud ID service.

-These synchronize the provided customer identifier type key and value with the authentication state to the Adobe Experience Cloud ID Service.
+These APIs synchronize the provided customer identifier type key and value with the authentication state to the Adobe Experience Cloud ID Service.
 If the specified customer ID type exists in the service, this ID type is updated with the new ID and the authentication state.
 Otherwise, a new customer ID is added.

 These IDs are  preserved between app upgrades, are saved and restored during the standard application backup process, and are removed at uninstall.